PaddlePaddle/Paddle/paddle/fluid/imperative/README.md

 ## Device Placement

 * Operator executes on the inputs' device.
-* All inputs should live on the same device.
+* All inputs shold live on the same device.
 * use `Var.to()` to explicitly move var to a device.

 ## Save/Load Models